 Once only occupying the region of Algarve in Portugal, the popularity of the Portuguese water dog has spread worldwide and even ended up being the dog of choice by United States President Barack Obama and his family.
 Beginning as a work dog skilled in retrieving gear drifting out to sea and herding fish into nets, the Portuguese water dog has evolved into a loyal family companion that enriches the lives of their owners.

-If you are considering adding a pet to your family, it may be tempting to choose a safe, common breed such as a Labrador, poodle, or shepherd, but below are 4 traits of a Portuguese water dog that will make you fall in love with one.
+If you are considering adding a pet to your family, it may be tempting to choose a safe, common breed such as a Labrador, poodle, or shepherd.
+However, Portuguese water dogs have many endearing traits as well.
+Below are 4 Portuguese water dog traits that will make you fall in love with one.

 Indicative of their name, the Portuguese water dog is a strong swimmer made possible by their webbed paws that effectively act as flippers to propel them through the water.
 While not able to swim as a newborn puppy, these types of dogs do catch on quickly though, being able to swim without much difficulty by as early as 10 weeks of age.